texel-sensei/commit-lsp/README.md

 # commit-lsp

-Language Server for git commit messages.
+Language Server for commit messages.

-> [!WARNING]
-> This project is in early development.
-> Expect bugs and frequent breaking changes!

 You got editor smarts for programming, editing config files and even writing prose.
 Why stop at writing commit messages?